The Professionals (TV series): Australia

 The Professionals is available in Australia (Region 4 DVD) in four boxed sets ('dossiers') containing the complete series.
 These are distributed by Umbrella Entertainment and are available via online DVD shops such as EzyDVD JB Hifi Online and MoviesPlus.
 The four dossiers feature the same episodes per box set as the UK Contender release with a couple of changes in running order in dossiers 2 and 4.

 Official episode guide

 In 2009, author Bob Rocca published a book entitled The Professionals, a chronological account of every episode including cast lists and production credits.
 The book is also a comprehensive guide to merchandised products, from toys to magazines and includes over 200 black and white photographs as well as extensive interviews with actors, producers, writers, directors and other production team members, discussing their work on the series.
 This publication was also foreworded and given official endorsement by series creator Brian Clemens.

-Film

-In 2004 plans were being drawn up for a film version of The Professionals with Lewis Collins approached to play the part of Cowley, but after negotiations broke down the film was abandoned.

-In 2011, film company Lionsgate announced it had acquired the rights to The Professionals series and intended to begin shooting a movie in 2011.
-The characters of Bodie, Doyle and Cowley would be played by new actors.

-The film would have been a prequel to the 1970s series concerning how Bodie and Doyle entered CI5.